brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 There are test points on the board near the lid motor current limit trim potentiometer to help you measure the resistance as you make adjustments.

-You can safely upgrade passive components to equivalent values with higher voltage or current ratings or more precise tolerances as long as the package size remains the same.

-You can safely omit certain components that you don't need including the IR receiver, the 6P6C and 8P8C connectors for wired wall controls, the rain sensor circuitry, the buzzer, and the current limit trim potentiometers (if you add fixed resistors instead).
+You can safely omit certain components that you don't need including the IR receiver, the 6P6C and 8P8C connectors for wired wall controls, the rain sensor circuitry, the buzzer, and the current limit trim potentiometer (if you add a fixed resistor instead).

 To improve the circuit board's moisture resistance, you can spray it with an insulative conformal coating after taking care to mask off all connectors before spraying so they don't get coated unintentionally.